PatternsTechGit/PT_GithubRepos/README.md

 >1.
 Right click and create file with the name *index.html*
 >![](images/39.png)
 >
 >2.
-Now we will create a sample page by putting this HTML code.
+Now we will create a sample page by using this HTML code.
 >```html
 ><h1>This is my first page</h1>
 >```
->.
+>3.
+Save the file and you can see *index.html* file in folder where you created the repository.
 ----------------------

 > ### **STEP 5: Staging Changes**
->To stage a file is simply to prepare it finely for a commit.
+>To stage a file is simply to prepare it finally for a commit.
 Git, with its index allows you to commit only certain parts of the changes you've done since the last commit.
 >
-> -> Run this command in terminal to stage all changes
+> :arrow_right: Run this command in terminal to *Stage all Changes*
 >
 > ```powershell
 > git add .
 >```
->.
+>This will stage all your changes.
 ----------------
 >### **STEP 6: Check the Git Status**
 > To check the status we will use this command